 The response from the students has been positive.
 They look really excited to learn about gibbon.
 At the end of the class, they also create an awareness campaign about gibbons and environmental protection in their community.
 Most of the ideas have been really creative.
 Some of the students suggested using social media to spread conservation message, which is really good because that means they will bring knowledge to a wider community.

 The final event of GYC will be held on International Gibbon Day in October.
 All the students will compete with each other to show their knowledge about gibbon and environmental issues.
-The winner will be invited to visit Sebangau Forest with BNF and experience “Being a Gibbon Scientist for a day.”
+The winner will be invited to visit the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park with BNF and experience “Being a Gibbon Scientist for a day.”
 They will not only learn about the theory but also get the opportunity to do the research themselves.